Transport Infrastructure Act 1994

 26/5/2022· PASSED· Hon M Bailey MP

-Transport & RoadsHealthSeniors
+Transport & RoadsSafety & Emergency

 Implementation of The Spit Master Plan Bill 2019

-This bill enables the State Government to implement The Spit Master Plan, a 2019 vision for transforming The Spit on the Gold Coast into improved public spaces with better community facilities and environmental connections.
-It commits $60 million in State funding and expands the Gold Coast Waterways Authority to deliver capital works.
+This bill enables the Queensland Government to implement The Spit Master Plan, a 2019 vision for transforming The Spit on the Gold Coast into improved public spaces with better community facilities and connections to The Broadwater.
+It backs the plan with $60 million in State funding and gives the Gold Coast Waterways Authority new powers to deliver capital works projects.

 26/11/2019· PASSED with amendment· Hon C Dick MP